Arithmetic duality for finite Galois modules over two-dimensional local fields of mixed characteristic: Duality for higher local fields

 The composite of the top arrows is exactly $R\Psi_{U/*}$.
-The composite of the bottom arrows is precisely $R\Gamma(U,-)$, by \cite{Milne80} (Prop.
-III.2.20).
+The composite of the bottom arrows is precisely $R\Gamma(U,-)$, by \cite[Prop.
+2.20 of Ch.
+III]{Milne80}.
 By \Theorem{higher local duality}.1, \Proposition{Yoneda for Wk}.3 and \Lemma{finite coeffs equivalence}, we thus have :